maurock/Dynamic3DGaussians/README.md

 - Scripts for converting various datasets to the necessary format: [3DGS], [RefNeRF](https://dorverbin.github.io/refnerf/)
 - Minor changes and comments for clarity.

-Please consider citing our work and the original implementation if you find this repository helpful:
+If you find this helpful, please consider citing our work and the original implementation as suggested [here](#citation).

 ```
 @inproceedings{luiten2023dynamic,